DeadClap/tblrp-docs/penal.md

 A. Examples include but are not limited to being excessively loud or belligerent, refusing to be sworn in as a witness, refusing to comply with a judges request, and willfully disobeying a court order.

-Note: This section must be charged by a judge. ((Because court proceeding are out of game this charge should be filed as a warrant so that the time will be served at the time of the next jailing)) -Violations of (4)19 are a misdemeanor with 60 seconds imprisonment and a fine of $1000
+Note: This section must be charged by a judge. ((Because court proceeding are out of game this charge should be filed as a warrant so that the time will be served at the time of the next jailing)) -Violations of (4)19 are a misdemeanor with 1 Month imprisonment and a fine of $1000

 ### **(4)20.
 Posse Comitatus Act**